- 1 God introduced Himself and the ELOHIM

 Here, the ELOHIM clarified that He had only “appeared” to Abraham, and Isaac and Jacob “as God Almighty.”
 This is one of the most significant revelations in the Old Testament.
 It tells us that the Messenger, the Pre-Existent Christ, had always been God’s image to mankind.
 He had previously only appeared as “God Almighty.”

 As we mentioned before, Abraham and Isaac and Jacob all knew the name of YHVH was the name of the invisible God.
 Abraham called the place where he sacrificed Isaac “YHVH provides.”
-And God spoke to Jacob in a dream, saying, “I am YHVH, the God of your fathers.”
-Jacob called on “YHVH,” the God of his fathers, when he fled from Esau, in Genesis 32:9.
+Eve used the name of YHVH in Genesis 4:1.

 The Messenger was speaking of Himself when He said, “by My name YHVH I was not known to them.”